addieoG/Rock-Paper-Scissors-Lizard-Spock-Game/README.md

   * Bungee Shade - For all text in Navbar and Footer.
   * Times New Roman - For UL and OL and paragraph on main page.

+## **Individual Page Content features**
+### **Landing Page:**

+* This page explains to the user how to play the game, where to click and the rules of the game.
+* is an anchor tag, developed into a clickable button which increases in size on hoover.
+When the user clicks this button they will enter the game area.

+### **Game Page:**
+* Includes an conatiner to hold the game.
+This area includes interactive buttons the user can select.
+First the user must select there difficulty level, once selected the game will commence.
+The user can make their selection and the computer will make its own.

+* Game buttons include font awesome icons along with text explaing what each button is.

+* Includes a reset button, this refreshes the entire page, resarting the game.

+* Includes an anchor tag, this navigates the user back to the main page.

+* Includes a display area, using Javascript to manipulate the DOM and display the results, user and computer selections.

+* Includes 3 x buttons so user can select their difficulty level.

+## **Future-Enhancements**

+* I have not decided on any future enhancements for this site.
+This site was developed to meet project objectives and to display my level and understanding of Javascript today.